 Chapter 4: Types of SATA Cable

-These are wires that connect to your computer or laptop externally and aren’t longer than 2 metres.
+These wires connect to your computer or laptop externally and aren’t longer than 2 meters.

 4.2.
 Low Profile SATA: